akilcodes-7/Bandit-CTF-Journey/Bandit-Level-00.md

 ### 🧠 Explanation

-- The `ls` command is used to view the files present in the directory
+- The `ls` command reveals a file named `-` in the directory
+- The `cat ./-` command forces the shell to treat `-` as a file
-- The `cat readme` command outputs the contents of the `readme` file
+- This allows the contents of the file to be displayed correctly
-- The displayed content contains the password required for the next Bandit level

 ---

 ### 🔐 Concept Learned

-This level introduces basic Linux command-line operations:
+This level demonstrates how Linux handles filenames that begin with special characters.
-- Navigating directories
-- Viewing file contents
-- Understanding how sensitive data can be stored inside files

-It highlights how simple commands can be used to access important system information.
+It highlights why relative paths are required to avoid misinterpretation by the shell.

 ---

 ### 🛡️ Security Insight

-Storing passwords in plain text files is insecure.
-If file permissions are misconfigured, unauthorized users could read sensitive data and compromise system security.
+Files with special characters in their names can cause unexpected command behavior.
+Using explicit paths prevents accidental misuse and improves command reliability.